HaitaoMao/HaitaoMao.github.io/pages/Me.md

 ---
 I work hard for easy in the future: 来小毛给他整个🔥，草！走！忽略 ጿ ኈ ቼ ዽ ጿ

 I am a second-year Ph.D. student at Michigan State University supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
 And I received my bachelor degree from the Elite Program, Software Academy at [the University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) in 2022.
 I have won **the best short paper award in CIKM2021** as the first author.
-I am the (primary) organizer of WSDM CUP 2023, KDD CUP 2023, KDD workshop 2023, and LOG local meetup 2023 (MidNorth nUS & Beijing).
+I am the (primary) organizer of WSDM CUP 2023, KDD CUP 2023, KDD workshop 2023, WWW workshop 2024, and LOG local meetup 2023 (MidNorth US & Beijing).

-My reserch interests lies in:

-- The principle on DNN learning procedure: a novel neuron perspective:
-  - Neuron Compaign Initialization strategy (**Won the CIKM2021 Best Short Paper**)
-  - Neuron steadiness regularization (**NeurIPS 2022**)
-  - Understanding Graph structure of Neural Network (ongoing)
-- The principle on Graph-tasks and new architecture design for learning on graph: (**Theoretical inspire** and **Practice first**)
-  - Node classification: Can GNN benefits all nodes iin the same graph? (**NeurIPS2023**)
-  - Link Prediction: What is the key factors for GNN success in Link prediction?
-(Under-review)
-  - LLM for Graph: LLM as graph predictor, annotater, and enhancer (Under-review)
-- Find new and real-world data mining challenge (NeurIPS 2022, 2023, WSDM 2023 Oral)

-My research style is (1) using toy examples, (2) building  suitable assumption (3) conducting real-world experimental insights (4) deriving theoritical understanding aligning with real-world scenario.
-With those analyses, I can (1) understand graph-related task, datasets, model architecture design, and the learning procedure (2) find new real-world challnge and define research scenario revolving on real-world challenge.
-(3) Find new solution based on those insights.
+My research revolves on conducting, understanding, utilizing **structure** to solve the practical challenge.
+My research typically has the following steps: (1) building suitable assumption (2) developing toy examples (3) deriving theoritical understanding  (4) aligning understanding with real-world experimental insights.
+With those steps, I can (1) find the underlying meaningful **structure** from raw data （2）analyze the quality of the **structural** data (3) develop powerful graph **structural** model (4) find new real-world challenge and define research scenario revolving on real-world challenges.
 More details on my naive understanding on research can be found at [here](https://haitaomao.github.io/categories/naive/).
-Feel free to discuss with me and collaboration.
+Feel free to discuss with me and find potential collaboration chance via haitaoma@msu.edu.